 Well said, Andrew!

 There’s plenty of other great advice out there.
 For example, Dave from Wealthlenial emphasizes avoiding the “Two Income Trap.”
 Dave and his wife limit spending to only one of their two incomes.
 This provides two great benefits.
 First, they save more money—plain and simple.
 But second, it gives them a lifestyle buffer should Murphy rear his ugly head and they go down to one income.
 It’s a safety net.
 If they were pushing their two incomes to the limit, then one person losing their job could be catastrophic!
 They’re avoiding this scenario via careful budgeting.

 Ask yourself: if you or your significant other lost their job, would you be able to pay the mortgage, cover the bills, put food on the table?
 If not, there might be some extra spending in your budget that’s dragging you into the “Two Income Trap.”
 Be careful!

 …said nobody!
 This is certainly not how experts budget.

 Every respondent used some form of budgeting or tracking.
 Every.
 Single.
 One.
 Ignorance is STRESS!

 That might be the most important takeaway from this entire post: these people—who all really care about positive financial health—find that budgeting and/or tracking should be used as a consistent benchmark to inform future spending.
-If they’re all doing it, maybe that’s a sign!
+If this is how experts budget, then maybe that’s a sign!